usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-false-positives-java-auto-learn/step2/info.md

-&#127919; In this step you will ...
+&#127919; In this step you will:

-* Inspect USP Core WAAP logs
+* Inspect the USP Core WAAP logs
-* Reconfigure the USP Core WAAP instance
+* Reconfigure the USP Core WAAP instance to eliminate (or mitigate) false positives
-* Check logs to verify false positive are gone
+* Check the logs to verify false positives are gone

-### Inspect USP Core WAAP logs
+### Inspect the USP Core WAAP logs

 Let's have a look at the logs!